 - Long-Term Disability Claims for Finance and Banking Professionals

 Jobs in finance or banking are often demanding.
 If you are an individual who works in this field, you have likely devoted many long hours to it and are dedicated to the work that you do.
 If you develop a medical condition that negatively impacts your ability to work and you need to file a […]

 - Long-Term Disability Offsets Explained

 You may receive long-term (LTD) disability benefits if you are disabled and cannot work due to a health condition.
 Depending on the terms of your long-term disability insurance policy, you may receive a monthly benefit that is a fixed amount or one that equates to a certain percentage of your pre-disability income.
 This amount is […]

 - Long-Term Disability Policies: Definition of Disability

-When an insurer denies an individual’s long-term disability claim, it will often reference that the individual does not meet the policy’s definition of disability.
-This definition of disability often changes after a period of time collecting benefits.
-Why is it Important to understand your policy’s definition of disability?
-The definition of disability is essentially the […]
+When an insurer denies an individual’s long-term disability (LTD) claim, they will often reference that the individual does not meet the policy’s definition of disability.
+To receive benefits, claimants must prove that their condition meets their policy’s specific definition.
+Often, this definition of disability changes after a set period.
+This article will explain what LTD […]